liaowow/ExpressJS-intro/README.md

 - the `res.send()` method will send back an array of spooky monsters.

 In addition to `.send()`, `.json()` can be used to explicitly send JSON-formatted responses.

+### Matching Route Paths

+Express tries to match requests by route, meaning that if we send a request to `<server address>:<port number>/api-endpoint`, the Express server will search through any registered routes in order and try to match `/api-endpoint`.

+Express searches through routes in the order that they are registered in your code.
+The first one that is matched will be used, and its callback will be called.